grindytech/gafi-market-be/README.md

    cargo run -p backend
    ```

    The server should now be running on `http://localhost:8080`.
+Swagger UI run at `http://localhost:8080/swagger-ui/`.

 7. Start the worker
    ```shell